 If you wish to make the best out of your college years, you should know a few key facts about applying to a university in Denmark:

 Popular degree subjects in Denmark

 Danish universities cover a vast area of academic subjects, each taught with a perfect combination of theory and practice.
 Some of the most popular disciplines are:

 - Sociology degrees in Denmark

 - Environmental Sciences degrees in Denmark

-We covered the best universities in Scandinavia, but an abridged version of that list, focusing only on Danish universities, is:
+We covered the best universities in Scandinavia, but here is a short version of that list focused only on Danish universities: